johnbillion/args/CONTRIBUTING.md

 composer generate -- --file=vendor/wordpress/wordpress/wp-includes/post.php --function="\register_post_type()" --param=args
 ```

+## Updating args for a new WordPress release

+1. Switch the `roots/wordpress-full` dependency to `dev-main`
+2. Run `composer test`
+3. Address any new, updated, or removed args in changed files in `tests/shapes`
+4. Re-run the tests until they all pass

 ## Running the Tests

 The tests in the `tests` directory are there mainly to check the types of the properties of a given Args definition.
 They're not real tests and they only test the happy path (it's not possible to ensure that a given value _cannot_ be used, for example).
 That said, they've allowed me to catch a few bugs so they are somewhat useful.